 It is essential to see a doctor to make the correct diagnosis for stubborn cases.

-In addition, referral to a therapist for exercise is beneficial.
+In addition, referral to a physical therapist for exercise is beneficial.
 For example, calf raises on a step usually improve pain.
 Furthermore, a podiatrist can help with shoe selection and orthotics.
-However, we don’t know whether the more expensive casted orthotics are better than cheaper off-the-shelf orthotics.
+However, we don’t know whether the more expensive casted orthotics are better than simple off-the-shelf orthotics.

 Shockwave therapy (ESWT) is effective for troublesome plantar fasciitis.
-We think shockwave works by sending a sound wave to the affected tissue.
-These sound waves stimulate the body’s healing response.
+We think shockwaves work by sending sound waves to the affected tissue, stimulating the body’s healing response.
 Generally, 3-5 sessions at weekly intervals are required.
-However, a recent study suggests radial and focussed shockwaves are equally effective.
-Also, combining shockwave with exercise gives a better result.
+A recent study suggests radial and focussed shockwaves are equally effective.
+Also, combining shockwaves with exercise gives a better result.

 shockwave for plantar fasciitis